OUR BLOG

 2. Clearly show the nurse breached their duty and failed to provide you adequate and reasonable care.

 When these elements can be established, you may have a strong case for medical malpractice against a nurse.
-But do remember that there is a statute of limitations and the period of time you have to file is limited.
-In many states you have two years from the injury or the discovery of the injury to file.
+But do remember that there is a statute of limitations and the period you have to file is limited.
+In many states, you have two years from the injury or the discovery of the injury to file.

 Male nurse treats older female patient.